 Hand hygiene is a key practice for staff and children to prevent transmission and spread of COVID-19.
 We will use our standard practice as stated in our Health & Safety Policy.
 We will be adding additional measures relate to hand hygiene and COVID-19.
-Hand washing using soap and water is recommended over alcohol-based hand rub for children.
+Hand washing using soap and water is recommended over alcohol based hand rub for children.

-- 1. Staff must wash their hands with soap and warm water in the following situations: - Before handling food, drinks or medication - Before and after eating - Before and after diaper check and change - Before and after toileting - Before and after contact with bodily fluids - Before and after using gloves - Immediately following the disposal or laundering of any contaminated PPE. - Before and after touching theirs or someone else's face - When entering and leaving a classroom - After touching contaminated articles such toys that have been mouthed - If staff cannot access soap and water, alcohol based hand sanitizer containing a minimum of 60% alcohol can be used, only if the hands are not visibly soiled. - It is recommended all hand jewellery be removed. - Staff will not be allowed to wear nail polish or have artificial nails to ensure thorough hand sanitizing and hand hygiene.
+- 1. Staff must wash their hands with soap and warm water in the following situations: - Before handling food, drinks or medication - Before and after eating - Before and after diaper check and change - Before and after toileting - Before and after contact with bodily fluids - Before and after using gloves - Immediately following the disposal or laundering of any contaminated PPE. - Before and after touching theirs or someone else's face - When entering and leaving a classroom - After touching contaminated articles such toys that have been mouthed - If staff cannot access soap and water, hand sanitizer 60-90% alcohol based can be used, only if the hands are not visibly soiled.

+It is recommended all hand jewellery be removed.

+Staff will not be allowed to wear nail polish or have artificial nails to ensure thorough hand sanitizing and hand hygiene.